Fazqix/Fazqix/README.md

 [![GMAIL](https://img.shields.io/badge/Gmail-E0E0E0?style=for-the-badge&logo=gmail&logoColor=red)](mailto:brandon.hollas@gmail.com)
 [![TRYHACKME](https://img.shields.io/badge/TryHackMe-79D200?style=for-the-badge&logo=tryhackme&logoColor=White)](https://tryhackme.com/p/Fazqix)

-My name is Brandon Hollas and as a recent cybersecurity college graduate, I possess a high level of motivation and skills necessary to excel in the cybersecurity field.
+My name is Brandon Hollas and I work in InfoSec at Republic Services.
+I am a rising professional in the cybersecurity and information security field and aim to make a positive impact in the industry.

-With a strong technical background and practical experience, I am well-equipped to tackle the complexities of modern cybersecurity threats.
-My essential communication and collaboration abilities allow me to work seamlessly with diverse teams and stakeholders, enabling me to effectively translate technical issues to non-technical stakeholders.
-My passion for cybersecurity and commitment to making a positive impact in the industry fuels my drive to protect against cyber threats.
+I have a passion for protecting organizations against cyber threat and keeping up with the latest cybersecurity news to stay ahead of the curve.
+I typically take time outside of work to continue to learn new skills and improve my abilities so I am well-equipped to tackle the complexities of modern cybersecurity threats.

 I am dedicated to leveraging my expertise and experience to contribute to the development of cybersecurity solutions that safeguard our digital infrastructure.

-Certifications: CompTIA Security+ ce Certification and Threat Intelligence Support Unit (TISU) Certified.

-I actively compete in a variety of competitions, both focused on blue-team and red-team activities and challenges that reinforce skills and problem-solving efficiency.
-I was a part of Grand Canyon University's first Collegiate Cyber Defense Team to reach the Western Regional Finals.

 My current areas of interest include the following:
 - Threat Hunting and Intelligence Gathering
 - Security Risk Identification and Management
 - Incident Response and Analysis

+Certifications: CompTIA Security+ ce Certification